-$$h(\tau) \sim b e^{\alpha \tau} + h_0$$
+$$h(\tau) \sim be^{\alpha \tau} + h_0$$ .

 The Gompertz law is nearly universal.
 It is found in many organisms, including most mammals studied.
-It is found in the favorite 'model organisms' of laboratory research: mice that live for about 2.5 years, Drosophila fruit flies that live for about a month, and C. elegans worms that live about 2 weeks.
+It is found in the favorite model organisms of laboratory research: mice that live for about 2.5 years, Drosophila fruit flies that live for about 2 months, and C. elegans worms that live about 2 weeks.
 In 2019, Yifan Yang, Ariel Linder et al (Yang et al., 2019) found that the Gompertz law holds even in E. coli bacteria: when starved, their risk of death, measured by a dye that enters dead cells, shows the Gompertz law, with an average lifespan of about 100 hours.
-There may be exceptions to the rule, such as some trees in which hazard has been suggested to drop with age.
+There are exceptions to the rule, such as some trees in which hazard has been suggested to drop with age, and organisms that grow indefinitely or divide indefinitely.

 Another universal feature is that the exponential Gompertz growth slows down at very old ages.
 In humans, around age 80 the exponential rise slows down.
 Above age 100 hazard is believed to plateau at about a 50% chance of death per year.
-This is sometimes described by the law gamma-Gompertz-Makeham $h(\tau) = \frac{be^{\alpha\tau}}{1+ce^{\alpha\tau}} + h_0$ .
+This is sometimes described by the Gamma-Gompertz-Makeham law $h(\tau) = \frac{be^{\alpha\tau}}{1+ce^{\alpha\tau}} + h_0$.

 Thus, aging means that there is something different about young and old organisms.
 The decade of 10-20 and the decade of 70-80 are different.
 Something accumulates in the body to make hazard rise sharply with age.

 Indeed, most physiological and cognitive functions decline with age.
-This includes vision and hearing, and many aspects of cognitive ability (Fig Similarly, organ functions such as heart kidney functions decline with age.
+This includes vision and hearing, and aspects of cognitive ability (Fig 6.6, 6.7).
+Similarly, heart and kidney functions decline with age.
 It is worth noting that organs have a large spare capacity: you can remove 90% of the pancreas or kidneys, and survive (although you lose resilience to extreme stress).
 That is why people can donate a kidney and remain healthy.
 Therefore, organs can take a lot of damage before they begin to lose function.
 Damage rises throughout life, but its pathological consequences are felt at old age when spare capacity is used up.

-The incidence of many diseases, called age-related diseases, also rises exponentially with age (as we will discuss in lecture 11).
+The incidence of many diseases, called age-related diseases, also rises exponentially with age (as we will discuss in an upcoming lecture).
 Major age-related diseases include type-2 diabetes, heart failure, Alzheimer's disease, osteoarthritis and most cancers.
 The incidence of many of these diseases rises with age with a similar slope of 6-8% per year.